cloudnativeessentials/dra-tutorial/README.md

 Environment variables are set in each container to indicate their accessible GPU(s) and how the GPUs would be configured. <br>

+Time slicing allows multiple workloads to share a GPU by alternating execution time <br>

 In the Ollama Pod, pull Meta's [llama 3.2 LLM](https://ollama.com/library/llama3.2): <br>

 ```shell